Brothers (Star Trek: The Next Generation): Production

 Rick Berman's initial story did not involve Lore.
 The character was added at Michael Piller's suggestion, who believed the story needed an additional jeopardy element.
 Piller recalled: We were standing around going through Rick's story and my feeling was that after reading his first draft that the idea of Data going back to see Dr. Soong and the story of the child who was hurt in the practical joke were not enough elements to hold up the episode.
 Once Data goes back to see Dr. Soong, it's basically a chat and without some jeopardy or another event to go on I was afraid it was going to be flat.
 We talked about what we could do and, ultimately, the obvious thing was that we bring Lore back. ..I knew from the moment we came up with it that Brent Spiner in three roles was going to make for an unforgettable episode and I think it was.

 Reception

 Empire ranked "Brothers" 19th in the 50 top episodes of all Star Trek in 2016.

-In 2016, The Hollywood Reporter rated "Brothers" the 76th best television episode of all Star Trek franchise television shows prior to Star Trek: Discovery including live-action and animated series but not counting the movies.
+In 2016, The Hollywood Reporter rated "Brothers" the 76th best television episode of all Star Trek franchise television shows.
 And they ranked "Brothers" as 21st of 25 of the top episodes of Star Trek: The Next Generation in 2016.

 In 2020, GameSpot recommended this episode for background on the character of Data.